-Minutes of the meetings of the Board of Trustees shall be kept by the corporate secretary or designee, who shall cause them to be printed and preserved and who shall transmit copies to the members of the Board of Trustees and to other places where deemed appropriate.
+The Board of Trustees shall keep, and within two weeks after a meeting, post prominently on the University’s website detailed meeting minutes for all meetings, including the vote history and attendance of each trustee.
+The corporate secretary or designee, shall cause the minutes to be printed and preserved and shall transmit copies to the members of the Board of Trustees and to other places where deemed appropriate.
 All lengthy reports shall be referred to in the minutes and shall be kept on file as part of the university records, but such reports need not be incorporated in the minutes except when so ordered by the Board of Trustees.

 The Board of Trustees may establish such other committees as deemed necessary for the orderly conduct of the business of the Board.
 The chair may serve as an ex-officio member of any committee so established.